 - Iridium GO!
-Whilst not a device that can be used for as a standalone navigation aid, the GO! does show Lats and Longs and, when combined with one of Garmin’s many apps, it can be used to map your location.
+Whilst not a device that can be used as a standalone navigation aid, the GO! does show Lats and Longs and, when combined with one of Garmin’s many apps, it can be used to map your location.

 Summary: hiking vs trekking equipment clothing doesn’t vary much, if at all.

-In all honesty, on all the treks and hikes I’ve completed there has been little need to buy additional gear.
+In all honesty, on all the treks and hikes I’ve completed, there has been little need to buy additional gear.
 Only in some of the more severe climates where the weather is hostile and can turn in a matter of minutes have I bought and packed specialist equipment.
-And on some occasions I’ve even worn shorts and shorts, but these have designed with the outdoor enthusiast in mind (no, that moth-eaten AC/DC t-shirt simply won’t cut it when sweat pours out of your body, or cold winds blow in.
+And on some occasions, I’ve even worn shorts and shorts, but these have been designed with the outdoor enthusiast in mind (no, that moth-eaten AC/DC t-shirt simply won’t cut it when sweat pours out of your body, or cold winds blow in.

 At a minimum, the following gear is needed for both hiking and trekking: